 Windy Rig Wind Farm

 Windy Rig Wind Farm is a subsidy-free project located on the Moorbrock Estate, 10km south of New Cumnock, Dumfries & Galloway.
+It is currently in construction.

 About Windy Rig